Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Galactic Foreground

 The distribution is then transformed to the Solar System barycenter coordinates.
 The DWD density at each point in this grid is modulated by the distance to it from Earth and the grid is projected on to the sky to produce an unnormalized distribution on the sky.
 The skymap is then normalized to one and multiplied by the power spectrum of the foreground, modeled as an $\alpha = 2/3$ power law, producing the simulated GW power skymap seen on the top panel of Fig.~\ref{Fig:foreground_maps}.
 The GW power distribution is then convolved with the time-dependent LISA detector response to calculate the GW power in the detector from which the simulated time-domain data is generated.

 Here, we have simulated a year of galactic foreground data in the manner described above, which we then analyzed using the \cg method with $\ell_{max}^a = 4$.
 In the analysis, we have used $f_{\text{max}}$ of $10^{-3}$ Hz to simulate the drop in the foreground due to mass transfer DWDs in a simplistic manner.
 The bottom panel of Fig.~\ref{Fig:foreground_maps} shows the recovered skymap.
-We see that the overall shape is qualitatively well recovered, especially the galactic bulge.
-This demonstrates the \cg method's efficacy in mapping the galactic DWD foreground.
+We see that the overall shape is qualitatively well recovered, especially the galactic bulge. \redtext{We also compute the coherence between the injected and recovered map.
+The median and 95 \% quantiles on the coherence for the foreground analysis is $ 0.924^{+0.018}_{-0.024}$.} This demonstrates the \cg method's efficacy in mapping the galactic DWD foreground.
 We leave a more sophistical analysis of recovering the foreground's actual shape, and the exact frequency cut off caused by mass transfer to a future paper.